Articles

 …greed is not good, not even in wealth accumulation…

 Understanding that greed isn’t just a state of gorging all the food on the menu/ buffet, is a step toward understanding how to minimise your risk of befalling its damaging consequences financially.
-Planned investment (investing to a strategy) is best based on available, accessible, financial resources – at levels that meet the needs, goals and objectives, appropriately defined.
+Planned investment (investing to a strategy) is best based on available, accessible, financial resources.
+And doing so at levels that meet the needs, goals and objectives, appropriately defined.

-In a financial context, greed as an investor is exercised when you seek to take part in every opportunity (‘next big thing’) without understanding the ultimate financial costs of being involved.
-It is a practice where investment risk aversion is ignored (and you can even be blinded to obvious/ apparent risk by the anticipation of realising the promised gains).
+Greed as an investor is exercised when you persistently seek to take part in every opportunity (‘next big thing’).
+Often the greedy ‘investor’ does so without understanding the ultimate financial costs of being involved.
+It is a practice where investment risk aversion is ignored.
+The greedy investor is often blinded to apparent risk by the anticipation of realising the promised gains).
 This Greed is Not Good!

 Whether considering investment opportunities or making lifestyle decisions, committing beyond one’s means can have life-changing (shattering) consequences.
 Spending more than you earn, particularly over a long-term, usually results in unpleasant outcomes.